Locksmith helping a customer in a neighborhood setting

 How do I find a nearby locksmith quickly?

-Search for "locksmith near me" in Google Maps, filter for businesses with at least 20 reviews and a 4.5-star average, then call to verify their license number before they arrive.
-ALOA.org also has a certified member directory searchable by zip code.
+Search for "locksmith near me" in Google Maps, filter for businesses with at least 20 reviews and a 4.5-star average, and choose a licensed, insured provider.
+ALOA.org has a certified member directory searchable by zip code.
 For car lockouts, check your roadside assistance first.

 Are online locksmith directories reliable?